 - Cinnamon syrup: For a sweeter, more intense cinnamon flavor, use homemade or store-bought cinnamon syrup instead of a cinnamon stick.

-- Tea latte foam: Froth the milk before adding it to create a light, foamy top, turning the tea into a latte-style drink that feels extra indulgent.
+- Tea latte foam: Froth the milk before adding it to create a light, foamy top, turning the tea into a latte-style drink that feels more luxurious.

 - Chocolate-orange fusion: Melt a small square of dark chocolate into the hot tea for a luxurious chocolate-orange combination with a hint of spice.